Skip to main content

 Qualifications for Membership

-• Enrolled as an undergraduate student at MC for three semesters (excluding summer term), including the semester of selection
+• Be enrolled as an undergraduate student at MC for three semesters (excluding summer term), including the semester of selection.

-• Maintain a 3.0 grade point average and remain in good standing at MC
+• Maintain a minimum 3.0 GPA and remain in good standing at MC.

-• Attend a minimum of 75% of monthly meetings and ambassador events
+• Attend at least 75% of required meetings and ambassador events.

-• Nominated by MC President, Administration, Faculty, or Staff or apply directly online
+• Be nominated by the MC President, Administration, Faculty, or Staff, or apply directly online.

-• Understand and abide by the Mississippi College Choctaw Ambassadors guidelines and all policies of the MC administration, including the Honor Code outlined in the Student Handbook
+• Understand and abide by the Mississippi College Choctaw Ambassadors guidelines and all policies of MC administration, including the Honor Code outlined in the Student Handbook.

 Membership & Length of Term

-Throughout their term, Ambassadors must represent Mississippi College with dedication and integrity.
-Their selection is based on their commitment to the university and their ability to contribute positively to its community.
+Throughout their term, Ambassadors are expected to represent MC with dedication and integrity.
+Selection is based on a demonstrated commitment to the university and the ability to make a positive contribution to its community.

 Selection Process